FIE vs OÜ in Estonia 2026: Taxes, Risks, and Best Fit

 Is FIE the same as being self-employed in Estonia?

 Yes.
-FIE is the Estonian sole proprietor form.
-It’s simple to start, but you carry personal liability and full social contributions responsibility.
+FIE is Estonia’s sole proprietor form.
+It’s simple to start, but liability is personal and social tax rules (including possible advance payments) can affect cash flow.

 Is OÜ better for e-residents?